mrpascal1/mrpascal1.github.io/_posts/2022-01-05-rxjava-intro.md

 *   void onComplete(): This event terminates the event sequence with success.
 Now the Observable completed and won't emit any other events.
-*   void onError(Throwable t): This event also terminates the event sequence but with an error andwill not emit other events.
+*   void onError(Throwable t): This event also terminates the event sequence but with an error andwill not emit other events. <br>

 Synchronous example of RxJava -
 ```java